sdcampbell/sdcampbell.github.io/_posts/2020-04-20-Android-Testing-Cheatsheet.md

 ## [OWASP Mobile Application Security Verification Standard](https://github.com/OWASP/owasp-masvs/releases/)

+The MASVS establishes baseline security requirements for mobile apps that are useful in many scenarios, including:

+- In the SDLC - to establish security requirements to be followed by solution architects and developers;
+- In mobile app penetration tests - to ensure completeness and consistency in mobile app penetration tests;
+- In procurement - as a measuring stick for mobile app security, e.g. in form of questionnaire for vendors;

+The MASVS is a sister project of the OWASP Mobile Security Testing Guide.

 # External Resources

 ## [Identifying & Avoiding Android app Protections](https://www.youtube.com/watch?v=MH1gQLDxx2w) - Tim Strazzere, LevelUp 2017